ArtezGDA/scrapingTool_movieMashup/README.md

 And much more.

-How to get your hands on FFMPEG, is explained in the 'Research.md' file.
+How to get your hands on FFmpeg, is explained in the 'Research.md' file.
 Here you can also find some convenient commands to help you out.

 # Screenshots